 Students will wash hands before touching live animals.
-After touching a live animal, students will use hand sanitizer to sanitise their hands.
+After touching a live animal, student will use hand sanitizer and/ or wash hands with soap.

 Spiny Leaf insect eggs will be sorted using a spoon.
-The poo will be dampened with a water spray bottle to eliminate dust.
-Students will not come in contact with animal faeces.
+The poo in amongst leaf litter will be dampened with a water spray bottle to eliminate dust.
+Students will not come in physical contact with animal faeces.